 The above equation can further be substituted in the basic profit formula as:

 So, the final equation can be written as:

 Hence, the prospective profit theorem is proved.

-\textit{\textbf{Proof of Theorem~\ref{theorem01}:}} The computational complexity of first part mainly depends upon the complexity of sorting mechanism and double auction buyer and price selection.
+\textit{\textbf{Proof of Theorem~\ref{theorem01}:}} The computational complexity of the first part mainly depends upon the complexity of sorting mechanism and double auction buyer and price selection.
 Line 1 of PoEM algorithm sorts all ‘N’ number of buyers, whose complexity according to big $\mathcal{O}$ notation is~$\mathcal{O}(N\log(N))$.
-Afterwards the ‘nested for’ loops are started off, whom complexity totally depends upon the number of buyers and sellers.
-For instance, the complexity of outer ‘for’ loop by keeping into consideration all assignment operations will be $\mathcal{O}(3*(S+2))$, which is further rounded to $\mathcal{O}(S)$.
-Similarly, the complexity of inner ‘for’ loop after rounding to big $\mathcal{O}$ notation is $\mathcal{O} (SN)$.
+Afterwards the ‘nested for’ loops are started off, whose complexity totally depends upon the number of buyers and sellers.
+For instance, the complexity of the outer ‘for’ loop by keeping into consideration all assignment operations will be $\mathcal{O}(3*(S+2))$, which is further rounded to $\mathcal{O}(S)$.
+Similarly, the complexity of the inner ‘for’ loop after rounding to big $\mathcal{O}$ notation is $\mathcal{O} (SN)$.
 The further statements from Line 4 – 11 have constant time complexity of $\mathcal{O}(1)$, because they are executed only once.
-However, in the presence of two ‘nested for’ loops, this constant complexity of the statements is will depend upon the complexity of loops which is $\mathcal{O}(SN)$.
-An important thing to notice over here is that the ‘$argmax()$’ function on Line 5 actually depicts the complete auction process of part 1 of PoEM that is also presented in respective section, this function is just used here hypothetically to demonstrate the process.
-Moving further to Line 13 \& 14, these are just append function having constant computational complexity.
+However, in the presence of two ‘nested for’ loops, this constant complexity of the statements will depend upon the complexity of loops which is $\mathcal{O}(SN)$.
+An important thing to notice over here is that the ‘$argmax()$’ function on Line 5 actually depicts the complete auction process of part 1 of PoEM that is also presented in the respective section, this function is just used here hypothetically to demonstrate the process.
+Moving further to Line 13 \& 14, these are just append functions having constant computational complexity.
 So, it can be said that the complexity highly depends upon two factors, ‘$N\log(N)$' \& ‘$SN$'.
 Therefore, upper bound complexity of auction part of PoEM can be written as $\mathcal{O} (max{N\log(N), SN})$.\\ Hence, the theorem is proved.

-\textit{\textbf{Proof of Theorem~\ref{theorem02}:}} The second part of PoEM algorithm mainly consists of computation of transaction and mining fee along with social welfare, which are computationally constant $\mathcal{O}(1)$ command.
-However, due to the presence of ‘for’ loop, the computational complexity of this complete process is $\mathcal{O}(W_s)$. $W_s$ is the list of winning sellers from the part 1 of PoEM, whose value can be a maximum of number of sellers ‘$S$’.
+\textit{\textbf{Proof of Theorem~\ref{theorem02}:}} The second part of the PoEM algorithm mainly consists of computation of transaction and mining fees along with social welfare, which are computationally constant $\mathcal{O}(1)$ command.
+However, due to the presence of the ‘for’ loop, the computational complexity of this complete process is $\mathcal{O}(W_s)$. $W_s$ is the list of winning sellers from the part 1 of PoEM, whose value can be a maximum number of sellers ‘$S$’.
 The upper bound of $W_s$ can be according to total number of sellers $S$, which can formally be equated as $\mathcal{O}(W_s) \cong \mathcal{O}(S)$.\\